20 Best SaaS Tools for Startups

 Ahrefs is an all-in-one analytics tool to help marketers track their organic search efforts.
 As the team at Ahrefs puts it, “Ahrefs is everything you need to rank higher & get more traffic.”
 Learn more about Ahrefs here.

 Moz is another tool that helps marketers with all aspects of their content marketing efforts.
 As the team at Moz puts it, “SEO software and data to help you increase traffic, rankings, and visibility in search results.”
 Learn more about Moz here.

 Data & Analytics

-As the old adage goes, “you can’t improve what you don’t measure.”
-Having a way to track and monitor key metrics and data is a must for modern startups.
+As the adage goes, “You can’t improve what you don’t measure.”
+Having a way to track and monitor key metrics and data is a must for startups.
 This might look different for companies at different stages.
 For example, a more mature product or startup might require more advanced analytics and tracking than a startup with no customers yet.